 - Gender identity

 Additionally, Alice!
-Health Promotion staff are available during drop-in hours to talk with students about their health questions and how to access resources related, but not limited to those listed above.
-If you are not sure where to start, as a confidential resource, Alice! is a great place to start, as the staff aims to help connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
+Health Promotion staff are available during drop-in hours to talk with students about their health questions and how to access resources related to (but not limited to) those listed above.
+If you are not sure where to start, the staff aims to help connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
+Alice! is also a confidential resource.

 Supporting Male Survivors of Violence